-The electricity cut out in the morning.
-The air was sullen.
-Ae complained about the heat.
+The electricity cut out in the morning and Ae complained about the sullen heat.
 At breakfast she listened to the fat farang women whined about the mosquitoes.
 The men stared at Ae.
 She looked 16 in a bikini.

 “What did I do wrong?”

 Five beers later it came to me what was wrong.
 There was no phone service on the island.
 She wanted to be speaking with someone other than me.
 I had a good idea who.
 I drank five more beers and fell asleep on the beach.
 Mosquitoes had their way with my flesh.
 I crawled to bed before the dawn.

 “You go with woman last night.”

 “I slept on the beach.”